Koenkk/zigbee2mqtt.io/docs/devices/ISW-ZPR1-WP13.md

 * `temperature_precision`: Controls the precision of `temperature` values, e.g. `0`, `1` or `2`; default `2`.
+* `temperature_calibration`: Allows to manually calibrate temperature values, e.g. `1` would add 1 degree to the temperature reported by the device; default `0`.

 ## Manual Home Assistant configuration